kyeah/3D-Engine/README.md

 Java 3D Graphics Engine and Animator
 ======================================

 A 3D graphics engine built from scratch in Java.
-Able to read scripts written in Jon-Alf Dyrland-Weaver's motion description language and generate animated gifs.
+Able to read scripts written in Jon-Alf Dyrland-Weaver's custom motion description language (MDL) to generate animated gifs.

 #### FEATURES
 * Scanline